foresterre/cargo-msrv/book/src/getting-started/installation.md

 ## 🌞 Installation

+Packages marked with 🔸 are maintained by community members (i.e. not the cargo-msrv authors)

 ### Using [Cargo](https://doc.rust-lang.org/cargo/commands/cargo-install.html):

-You can install cargo-msrv from source by using Cargo, the Rust package manager and build tool ([package](TODO)).
+You can install cargo-msrv from source by using Cargo, the Rust package manager and build tool ([package](https://crates.io/crates/cargo-msrv)).

 **How to install the latest stable release?**